binaryphile/jiff/README.md

 scripts (bashrc et. al.) to load it onto your path.
 The installer does this automatically for bash but not the others at the moment.
 If you use fish, zsh or the like, you will need to follow the [basher] instructions for configuring your initialization scripts.
+Once basher is available on your path, jiff is automatically available as well.

 ## Installation